jonasniedermair/Camera-Drones-2021/README.md

 # 4. Assignment
 For the 4th assignment it was necessary to rename the topic names.
 So make sure that you use the correct topic names in RViz.

-The commands to start the application are the same as in assignment 3.

 /planned_trajectory --> /path_planner/planned_trajectory
 /planned_trajectory_raw --> /path_planner/planned_trajectory_raw
 /smooth_trajectory4d --> /trajectory_generator/smooth_trajectory